watahani/authlete-sdk-playground/README.md

 ## Environment Variables

-The SDK uses the following environment variables:
+Some of SDK uses the following environment variables:

 | Variable | Description | Required |
 |----------|-------------|----------|